Rental and Basics of Service

 Student's first and last name

 This address works for all carriers (e.g., UPS, FedEx, USPS, etc.)

 What happens if my package is too large to fit in my mailbox?

-Any package too large to fit in the mailbox will be held in our mailroom.
+Any package too large to fit in the mailbox or a parcel box will be held in our mailroom.
 We will place a signature card in your mailbox as well as send you a text message and/or email when we receive the package.
 Just bring the signature card to the mailroom window during our open hours to pick up your package.